People often ask why

 I recommend Om for those looking for a healthy community close to the beach.
 Staying here you’ll not only meet other travelers, but locals and expats who frequent the studio and the café.
 The location is ideal overlooking the jungle and beach, yet is a short bike ride to town.
 You really can’t beat the price, which includes bicycle rentals, necessary no matter where you stay, and free purified water, the tap is not safe to drink from in Puerto Viejo.
 Onsite yoga is world class (see more below) and Caribbeans café (see more below) downstairs has decadent treats, coffee, and chocolate.
 If you want to stay long term they have a work trade program offering free housing for volunteers.

 $75 for a standard room, $135 for a villa

 Punta Cocles, Playa Cocles

-Opt for a villa with your own private balcony, full kitchen, BBQ, and three bedrooms.
-The location is ideal on one of the most beautiful beaches in the entire country.
+Opt for a villa with your own private balcony, full kitchen, BBQ, and three bedrooms which overlook one of the most beautiful beaches in Costa Rica.
 Most rooms have an ocean view which is a rare commodity in Puerto Viejo which has mostly undeveloped beaches.

 Beach Break, Playa Cocles

 A lovely hotel conveniently located across from the main surf beach in Playa Cocles.
-The rooms are clean and comfortable and the onsite pool with a swim up bar is amazing after a hot day at the beach.
+The rooms are clean and comfortable and the onsite pool with a swim up bar is key on hot days when the currents are too strong for swimming.

 $75/night for a standard room, $135 for a casita including breakfast